PawelGerr/Thinktecture.Configuration/README.md

 * Honoring of collection indexes, meaning a key-value pair `"MyIntCollection:1"`-`42` is deserialized to `new int[]{0, 42}` instead of `new int[]{42}`
 * No polution of own code by *helper classes/interfaces* (`IOptions<T>`, `IOptionsSnapshot<T>`, etc) by default
   * Still with reload support
-* If a property of type `int[]` (ie. an array) is comming from a json file and is set to `null`, ie. json is looking like this `{ "myIntArray": null }` then `IOptions<T>` throws an error because the provider [Microsoft.Extensions.Configuration.Json](https://www.nuget.org/packages/Microsoft.Extensions.Configuration.Json) generates an empty string if it sees `null`.
+* If a property of type `int[]` (ie. an array) is comming from a JSON file and is set to `null`, ie. JSON is looking like this `{ "myIntArray": null }` then `IOptions<T>` throws an error because the provider [Microsoft.Extensions.Configuration.Json](https://www.nuget.org/packages/Microsoft.Extensions.Configuration.Json) generates an empty string if it sees `null`.
 This incompatibility between the provider [Microsoft.Extensions.Configuration.Json](https://www.nuget.org/packages/Microsoft.Extensions.Configuration.Json) and `IOptions<T>` is very unfortunate. `Thinktecture.Extensions.Configuration` sets the property to `null` in this case.

 ### Registering IConfiguration as data source for `Thinktecture.Configuration`

 Nuget: `Install-Package Thinktecture.Extensions.Configuration.Autofac` when using [Autofac](https://autofac.org/)

 Use the extension method `RegisterMicrosoftConfigurationProvider` or `RegisterKeyedMicrosoftConfigurationProvider` when having more than 1 instance of `IConfiguration`.
-The later one is more of an edge case.
+The latter one is more of an edge case.

 ```
 IConfiguration config = ...;